-- Completed application. - High school transcript or equivalent.
-For a list of equivalents, go to www.nwtc.edu/getting started - As a requirement for program application, an Academic Skills Assessment (Accuplacer) or ACT assessment with appropriate benchmark scores is necessary within the last three years.
-Academic Skills Assessment program benchmarks of Reading Comprehension: 90; Arithmetic: 90; Sentence Skills: 94; Algebra: 65, or minimum standard composite score of 22 on the ACT (minimum of math 21, reading 21, sentence skills 21), must be met prior to submitting an application.
+- Completed application and all items listed below. • High school transcript or equivalent.
+(For a list of - equivalents, go to www.nwtc.edu/gettingstarted.) • As a requirement for program application, an Academic Skills Assessment (Accuplacer) or ACT assessment with appropriate benchmark scores is necessary within the last three years.
+Academic Skills Assessment program benchmarks of Reading Comprehension: 90; Arithmetic: 90; Sentence Skills: 94; Algebra: 65, or minimum standard composite score of 22 on the ACT (minimum of Math 21, Reading 21, English 21), must be met prior to submitting an application.
 Remediation options are available to reach required scores.
 Proof of remediation may be demonstrated by an Academic Skills Assessment post-test or completion of an approved course in the content requiring remediation.
-To learn more about these assessments and program benchmark scores, please contact a counselor, (920) 498-5444 or (888) 385-6982. - One year of Algebra and Chemistry completed with a grade of "C" or better.
-If high school courses, "C" in two semesters of each.
+To learn more about these assessments and program benchmark scores, please contact a counselor at (920) 498-5444 or (888) 385-6982. - Two semesters in high school, or one semester in college of Algebra and Chemistry completed with a grade of "C" or better.